Trust-Anchor-Group/Community/Message.md

 }}**, type the message below, and press *Send*.
 You can format the message using [Markdown](/Markdown.md).
 You can see a preview of your message at the bottom of the page.

-**Note**: The recipient of messages send using this form, will also receive information about your identity.
+**Note**: The recipient of messages sent using this form, will also receive information about your identity.
 Anonymous messaging cannot be performed using this service.

 <form>